Thursday, November 17 at 6pm ET – A New Generation of Change-Makers Reclaiming Ancestral Wisdom,

 Thursday, April 28 at 6pm ET – Amazon Deforestation: Why it matters to us,

 This April, we hosted EcoRestoration Alliance members Atossa Soltani, Rob de Laet, and moderator Jon Schull for Amazon Deforestation: Why it matters to us.
 This is an essential discussion on the restoration that can repair this critical system of planetary regulation.
-If you didn't catch it live, stay tuned for the talk recording to be posted online soon!
+If you didn't catch it live, watch the recording here!

 The Amazon Rainforest is known as the “lungs of the earth” because it draws in carbon dioxide and breathes out oxygen.
 But it is also the biological heart of the planet’s hydroclimate system, the planet’s rain making machine.
 We have lost almost 20% of the forest and are close to reaching a tipping point where it will turn to grassland.
 What will that mean for us, and how can we prevent the dieback?